Skip to main content

 Employees of local boards of education; twelve weeks of paid parental leave following birth of child, placement of child for adoption, miscarriage, or stillbirth provided for; State Board of Education authorized to adopt rules

-This bill would also require the State Board of Education and each local board of education to adopt rules.
+• The State Board of Education and each local board of education must adopt rules and policies to implement the program.

 Subjects